Thinking of Getting Veneers? Here’s What You Need to Know

 As with any procedure, there are constant changes and advancements.
 Finding a dental clinic that is up to date on the latest changes will help you find the best outcome.
 Veneers have been around for a while, but here are some of the newest advancements and changes:

-• The stronger Bonding Process results from stronger bonding agents, which are similar to glue.
-This keeps the veneers bonded to the tooth for longer.
+• The stronger Bonding Process results from more vital bonding agents, similar to glue.
+It keeps the veneers bonded to the tooth for longer.

 • Porcelain options that are thinner than previous options.
-This decreases tooth removal before application.
+It decreases tooth removal before application.
 Porcelain is more expensive but looks even more realistic.

 • Translucency to the point that you can even go supermodel white!
 Light can go through the tooth much like with a natural one.

-• Gummy Smiles can be lessened with a new laser process that inserts veneers and hides gums.
+• Gummy Smiles can be lessened with a new laser that inserts veneers and hides gums.

 • Fix Crossbite with veneers.
-This addresses a bite where your lower teeth protrude slightly more than your upper teeth.
+It addresses a bite where lower teeth protrude slightly more than upper teeth.

 • Combine with Invisalign to fix teeth and straighten them at the same time.

-• Overall Dental Facelift for aging smiles and take years off your appearance by fixing back teeth as well.
+• Overall Dental Facelift for aging smiles and take years off your appearance by fixing back teeth.

 Check It Out For Yourself!